-Do I need a student visa to take part in the course?
+Do I need a visa to take part in the program?

 As a rule, EU nationals do not require any special visa to take part in a short-term academic course in another EU country.
-The college would provide successful non-EU applicants with the documents required to acquire a student visa from an Austrian embassy or consulate in their country.
+The College would provide successful non-EU applicants with the documents required to acquire a student visa (D-Visum) from an Austrian embassy or consulate in their country.